 Daniel had been protected because he was faithful to God and because he had placed his trust in Him.
 God sees all that we do and He knows when we are treated unfairly.
 Continue to be faithful and trust Him to protect you and to help you in your difficulty.
 (Write under Consequences: A consequence to faithfulness to God is having His protection.)
 It takes daily discipline to be faithful to God.
 We must spend time each day praying to Him and reading His Word if we are going to be strong in our faith like Daniel was.

 The king was overjoyed that Daniel was alive!
 He gave orders to lift Daniel up out of the den.
-There wasn’t a bite mark or a scratch found on his body because he had trusted in his God.
+They brought him out and there wasn’t a bite mark or a scratch found on his body because he had trusted in his God.
+That is amazing faith!

 The king commanded that Daniel’s enemies who falsely accused him were to be thrown into the lions’ den along with their wives and children.
 Before they reached the floor of the lions’ den, the lions overpowered them and crushed all their bones.
 (Consequence for deceitfulness is punishment.)